rcherny/Front-End-Architecture-Checklist/BaseFrontEndArch.md

 ### Backend: View Rendering Technology
  * How is the front end to be rendered with this technology?
  * Who does the integration with the back end?
+ * Are there "Products" or "frameworks" involved that claim all they need is a "theme" applied?
  * Are there pre-built widgets at work? (see JS below)
     * CMS?
     * Portal?